Jim Wren, Author at The Ring Finders | Page 7 of 25

 • from North Myrtle Beach (South Carolina, United States)

-Chandler – Thank you for trusting me and The Ring Finders to help find your lost treasure.
+Sarah – Thank you for trusting me and The Ring Finders to help find your lost treasure.
+Have a safe trip back to school.

 Jim